Danish Language

 • You can enroll for a beginner course if you have not been enrolled in other language schools before.

 • Before you can start, you must pay a deposit of DKK 2.000,-.
-The deposit may be reimbursed to you, if you complete the course within the timeframe.
+The deposit may be reimbursed to you, if you complete the course within the given time frame

 To register: